Freddy Got Fingered: Plot

 After seeing a television news report on Betty's successful rocket-powered wheelchair, Gord is inspired to pursue his dreams once again.
-He returns to Hollywood with a concept based on his relationship with his father: an animated series called Zebras in America.
+He returns to Hollywood with a concept based on his relationship with his father: an adult animated series called Zebras in America.
 Jim follows Gord there after threatening Darren into revealing his whereabouts.
 While Gord is pitching the show to Davidson, Jim bursts in and trashes Davidson's office.

 Thinking Jim's actions are part of Gord's pitch, Davidson greenlights Zebras in America and gives Gord a million-dollar check.
-Gord spends a tenth of that money on an elaborate thank you to Betty for inspiring him, and the remainder to relocate the Brody house to Pakistan with his father inside, unconscious—a response to Jim's earlier put-down that "If this were Pakistan, you would have been sewing soccer balls when you were four years old!"
+Gord spends a quarter of that money on an elaborate thank you to Betty for inspiring him, using a helicopter to deliver jewels to her.
+She thanks him but says she really only wants to perform fellatio on him.
+Gord spends the remainder of his windfall to relocate part of the Brody house to Pakistan with his father inside, unconscious—a response to Jim's earlier put-down that "If this were Pakistan, you would have been sewing soccer balls when you were four years old!".
+A furious Jim chases Gord into a tent, where Gord masturbates a bull elephant and causes it to spray his father with semen.

-Gord and Jim soon come to terms but are then abducted and held hostage.
+Gord and Jim soon come to terms, but are then abducted and held hostage.
 The kidnapping becomes a news item, as Gord's series has already become popular.
-After 18 months in captivity, Gord and Jim return to America, where a huge crowd, including Betty and Darren, welcomes them home.
+After 18 months in captivity, Gord and Jim return to the United States, where a huge crowd—including Betty, Darren, and a protestor holding a sign asking “When the fuck is this movie going to end?”—welcomes them home.